 - Extend one arm straight out and forward while extending the opposite leg straight back.

 - Breathe normally and hold for 5 seconds.

 - Repeat with the opposite arm and leg.

 - Do 10–15 repetitions on each side.

-To do a latissimus dorsi stretch:
+To do a latissimus dorsi stretch, a person should: